petrgali/Caesar-CLI-tool/README.md

 ## Environment
-Project created using:

 * NodeJS v14.15.4

 ## Setup
 Before proceed You need to install [NodeJS](https://nodejs.org/en/download/) if You still haven't done it yet.

-To run this project:
+To run this project follow these steps.

-Clone this repository to your local folder:
+Clone this repository to your local folder
 ```
 $ git clone https://github.com/petrgali/Caesar-CLI-tool.git
 ```

-Switch to Caesar-CLI-tool branch:
+Switch to Caesar-CLI-tool branch
 ```
 $ git checkout Caesar-CLI-tool
 ```
-Project have some dependencies, so you need to install them additionally:
+Project have some dependencies, so you need to install them additionally
 ```
 $ npm i
 ```